ghuong/group-chat-client/README.md

 In the project directory, run `npm install` to install package dependencies.

 Run `npm start` to run the app in development mode.
 View in browser at [http://localhost:3000](http://localhost:3000).

+*Note*: The chatroom functionality requires the server to also be running, see [server documentation](https://github.com/ghuong/group-chat-server).

 Run `npm run build` to build the app for production to the `build/` folder.